Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Getting-Started.md

     An example of this is deploying Diganostic Settings to a resource, a Private DNS Zone Group to a Private Endpoint or a security rule to a Network Security Group.

     Create guidance for landing zone owners so that they understand the effects of these policies and can deploy resources in a compliant manner.

-    > Notable exceptions to this are `DeployIfNotExists` policies that do not modify the in-scope resource.
-For example: Policies that deploy diagnostic settings.

 ## Provisioning instructions